willnorris/imageproxy/README.md

    registration](https://www.iana.org/assignments/uri-schemes/prov/redis).
    Rather than specify password in the URI, use the `REDIS_PASSWORD` environment variable.
+ - dropbox cache URL (e.g. `dropbox://folder-name`) will store the data on dropbox.
+For authentication set the `DROPBOX_ACCESS_TOKEN` environment variable.
+The folder name is optional only `dropbox:` should also work as a valid cache parameter.

 For example, to cache files on disk in the `/tmp/imageproxy` directory: